Chapter ELEVEN: Goodbiary of an Intern

 You see, I’ve never found myself in a professional work environment prior to my first day here on May 16.
 By no means has this experience been a walk in the park for me.
 I’ve learned more about myself, where I aspire to go and about what constitutes as a healthy frame of mind than what I could possibly express in a handful of these blog entries.

 I’d be remorseful if I didn’t note perhaps my favorite lesson of all.
-As a writer, a poet and an advocate for any and all things literature, I’ve been confronted with the actuality that business writing and creatively writing fiction are two entirely separate entities.
-I came into this Diary of an Intern saga with my chest puffed out, ready to crack a few pathetic jokes, maybe add a swear word or two (just to keep it edgy) and desperately appeal to anyone willing to read my blog.
+As a writer, a poet, and an advocate for any and all things literature, I’ve been confronted with the actuality that business writing and creatively writing fiction are two entirely separate entities. .
+Moreover, being a business writer and being one among the fiction ghostwriters for hire can also be like two different things.
+I came into this Diary of an Intern saga with my chest puffed out, ready to crack a few pathetic jokes, maybe add a swear word or two (just to keep it edgy), and desperately appeal to anyone willing to read my blog.

 Soon thereafter I was struck with the realization that clients, potential hires and colleagues alike were the ones most commonly scrolling down my work.
 I needed to adapt this blog to my audience, tailoring my sentences to the professionals I was reaching.
 After nearly three months, I believe I’ve reached the point we all refer to as a “happy medium.”